DavidJ7705/SoC_Project/index.md

 After successfully running the code, the output looks as follows:
 <img src="https://raw.githubusercontent.com/DavidJ7705/SoC_Project/main/docs/assets/images/colourclock.GIF"> <br>
 As you can see, the project was a success as it cycled between each colour and reset as intended.

 ## **My VGA Design Edit**
 Introduce your own design idea.
 Consider how complex/achievabble this might be or otherwise.
 Reference any research you do online (use hyperlinks).
+My initial idea was a static image that would have random colours appear on the screen and flow in a satisfying way.

 ### **Code Adaptation**
 Briefly show how you changed the template code to display a different image.
 Demonstrate your understanding.
 Guideline: 1-2 short paragraphs.
 ### **Simulation**